KMochama/KMochama/README.md

 ## Hi there 👋

 My name is **Kevin Osioma**.
-I am a **Data Analyst Majoring in Healthcare and Business Intelligence**.
+I am a **Data Analyst and BI Developer**.

-- 🛠 I'm working on enhancing my data visualization techniques and storytelling abilities using data.
+- 🛠 I'm enhancing my data visualization techniques and storytelling abilities using data.
-- 🖥 I'm currently mastering my SQL, R, Python, Advanced Excel, and Power BI skills.
+- 🖥 I have mastered SQL, R, Python, Advanced Excel, and Power BI skills.
 - 👀 I'm currently seeking employment opportunities in data-driven organizations.
 - 🤝 I'm looking for help with growth opportunities and employment.
-- 📫 How to reach me: osiomakevin79@gmail.com
+- 📫 How to reach me: osiomakevin79@gmail.com, +254727570080
-- 🌟 Fun fact: I love watching football and listening to music every day.
+- 🌟 Fun fact: I love watching football and listening to music daily.
 - 😄 Pronouns: He/Him

 ---